 The Nepalis make offerings of food every day, the rats go well fed.
 I don’t mind rats at all, but if you’re not big on rodents you really won’t like this, leather shoes are not allowed.
 I can’t wait to take the kids, they’ll think it’s so cool!

 Would you go?
-Could you tippy toe among the rodents at the rat temple, Nepal?
-Or am I a rat-temple-loving-homeschooling-Nepal-freak?
+Could you tippy-toe among the rodents at the beautiful Golden temple?
+Or am I a rat-temple-loving-home-educating-Nepal-freak?
 I really, really love Nepal, the high Himalayas and the cities, we’ll be back there soon.